twbs/bootstrap-sass/README.md

 Sass, JS, and all other assets are located at [vendor/assets](/vendor/assets).

+By default, `bower.json` main field list only the main `bootstrap.scss` and all the static assets (fonts and JS).
+This is compatible by default with asset managers such as [wiredep](https://github.com/taptapship/wiredep).

 #### Mincer

 If you use [mincer][mincer] with node-sass, import bootstrap into a `.css.ejs.scss` file  like so: